mkayad/busjourney/HELP.md

-# Learning about git jerry-pick and rebase
+# Learning about git cherry-pick and rebase

 ### Reference Documentation
 For further reference, please consider the following sections: